ms-yogi/frontendQuickbytes/README.md

 ![Frontend QuickBytes](bg.png)

-# frontend Quickbytes : Real-life Inspired Challenges (Total - 7 )
+# Frontend Quickbytes: Reallife Inspired Challenges (Total: 7)

 This repository contains real life frontend challenges which you can use to practice frontend!
 You can use any framework/library to solve these challenges.
 These are created for the fun and practice purpose to go beyond to-dos.